Updated on March 11th, 2025 by Nathan Parsh

 T. Rowe Price’s competitive advantage comes from its brand recognition and expertise.
 The company enjoys a good reputation in the financial services industry.
 This helps generate fees, a significant driver of revenue.
 It has built this reputation through strong mutual fund performance.

 T. Rowe Price considers its employees to be its most valuable assets.
-There is a good reason for this since it is critical for an asset management company to have qualified experts and retain top talent.
+There is a good reason for this, It is critical for an asset management company to have qualified experts and retain top talent.
 This focus on building a strong brand gives the company competitive advantages, primarily the ability to keep existing clients and bring in new ones.

 T. Rowe Price did not perform well during the Great Recession: